undless/gatling.io-doc/content/reference/script/protocols/mqtt/protocol/index.md

 {{< /alert >}}

 {{< alert info >}}
-It only supports MQTT 3.1 and 3.1.1.
-More recent versions are not currently supported.
+MQTT 3.1, 3.1.1 and 5 are currently supported, but some of the new features introduced in 5 might be missing.
 {{< /alert >}}

 ## Prerequisites